A New Achievable Rate Region for the Discrete Memoryless Multiple-Access Channel with Noiseless Feedback: The Coding Scheme

 \section{The Coding Scheme}

 In this section, we give a sketch of the proof of the coding theorem.
-The discussion here will be informal.
-The formal proof of the theorem is given in Section \ref{sec:proof}.
+The discussion here is informal; the formal proof of the theorem is given in Section \ref{sec:proof}.
 As we have seen in Section \ref{sec:intro}, to visualize the ideas behind the coding scheme, it is useful to represent the messages of the two encoders in terms of a bipartite graph.
-Let us suppose that the encoders wish to use the channel $N$ times and transmit independent information at rates $R_1$ and $R_2$.
+Let us suppose that the two encoders wish to transmit independent information at rates $R_1$ and $R_2$, respectively and use the channel $N$ times.
 Before transmission begins, the message graph is a fully connected bipartite graph with $2^{NR_1}$ left vertices and $2^{NR_2}$ right vertices.
-Figure \ref{fig:clgraph}(a) shows a bipartite graph, where each left vertex denotes a message of encoder $1$ and each right vertex, a message of encoder $2$.
+This graph is shown in Figure \ref{fig:clgraph}(a), where each left vertex denotes a message of encoder $1$ and each right vertex represents a message of encoder $2$.
 An edge connecting two vertices represents a message pair that has non-zero probability.

-We shall first review the C-L scheme in the context of message graphs, and then extend the ideas to obtain our coding scheme.
+We shall first review the C-L scheme in the framework of message graphs, and then extend the ideas to develop our coding scheme.